MUZAHID0408/MUZAHID0408/README.md

 `Floods` · `Cyclones` · `Droughts` · `Wildfires`

 > Climate data doesn't lie.
 ML just helps us listen to it.

+**Language Processing:** *Published paper in which I finetuned a smaller base model (Gemma-3) to analyze how dataset can impact smaller models performance for python code generation when I use Bangla instructions.

 ---